 A functional person who is able to communicate effectively will likely have effective facial expression.
 Facial expressiveness is directly linked to emotional fitness.
 This does not mean that people with greater expressiveness are necessarily fitter than those with less.
 Just because you have something doesn't mean that you use it well.
 Having facial motility does not mean having an overtly expressive face; rather it can be subtle.
 If you regularly have difficulty getting your message across to people then it could be partially due to a small constriction in your expression which then affects your voice.
 Your audience looks at your face and sees conflicting or uncertain messages, along with an unconvincing tone of voice.
 If this is you, then you might benefit from doing work on facial motility.

-The structure of the face, consisting of muscle, tendon and bone, is relatively stable over time, determined, as we have discussed in previous presentations, by the elasticity of the tendons, which always return to their previous dimensions after having been stretched.
+The face has more than 40 muscles.
+Each of these is attached to the bone of the skull or jaw by tendons at each end.
+The structure of the face is relatively stable over time, determined, as we have discussed in previous presentations, by the elasticity of the tendons, which always return to their previous dimensions after having been stretched.
 This works to our benefit, in that once we have developed our face into a certain structure with characteristics that benefit us, these characteristics will remain.
 Conversely, if we have developed some poor characteristics, any change or improvement we seek will be hard.